 Irma enjoys the challenges related to making cheese and dairy products.
-Transforming the rich Jersey milk into a variety of flavourful and nourishing food products is an interesting aspect of the work for her.
+Transforming the rich grass-fed milk into variety of flavourful and nourishing food products is an interesting aspect for her..
+Since her childhood she found joy in outdoor activities, and cheese-making as part of a grass root agriculture was one more interest to discover.

-Since always, she had pleasure in experiencing food processing, the bread making, baking, canning, cooking and cheese making was one more aspect for her to discover.
-The Jersey’s in White Valley give certainly their best, and to make the best out of their best, is her commitment.
+The cows in White Valley certainly give their best, and to make the best out of their best, is her commitment.

 FROM GRASS-FED COW'S MILK